-Alcohol proof is a measure of alcohol percentage used for spirits, otherwise known as “hard alcohol” or “hard liquor.”
-Proof is calculated by doubling the ethyl alcohol, or ethanol, content by volume found in respective spirits.
+Alcohol proof is a measure of alcohol percentage used for spirits (aka hard alcohol or hard liquor).
+Proof is calculated by doubling the percentage of alcohol content by volume found in respective spirits.

-The term “proof” dates back to 16th Century England, where it was implemented as a crude measure of alcohol content for rum and eventually other spirits.
+The term “proof” dates back to 16th Century England.
+It was implemented as a crude measure of alcohol content for rum and eventually other spirits.

 Why is Alcohol Measured by Proof?

-Alcohol is measured by proof due to British origins for determining the amount of alcohol in spirits.
+Measuring alcohol strength by proof has British origins.
 As far back as the 1500s, England taxed spirits, mainly rum, based on the amount of alcohol in it.
 However, there were no simple ways to measure this amount.

-A crude method of measurement, known as the “gunpowder test,” was developed to see how much alcohol was in different batches of rum.
-Government officials would soak gunpowder with the spirits being measured and try to ignite it afterwards.
-If it caught fire, that indicated proof that the spirit contained more than 57% alcohol, the minimum amount that is flammable.
+The “gunpowder test” was a crude method developed to see how much ethyl alcohol was in different batches of rum.
+Government officials would soak gunpowder with the spirits being measured and try to ignite it afterward.
+If it caught fire, that indicated proof that the spirit contained more than 57% alcohol.
+This is the minimum amount that is flammable.

-The term "proof" stuck from this initial methodology, but the modern standard is not based on gunpowder in any way.
+The term "proof" stuck from this initial methodology.
+However, the modern standard is not based on gunpowder in any way.
 In the mid-19th Century United States, 50% ABV was deemed a baseline for labeling spirits as “100 proof.”
-This is why, in modern terms, proof is simply the doubling of ABV for any given spirit.
+This is why the modern proof system is simply the doubling of ABV for any given spirit.

 Find Help For Your Addiction